I have been writing for several years about my passions and things that I have direct experiences with.

 Another problem with these suitcase turntables is that they have to be played with the lid open, which means dust gets all over records as they play.

-Maybe I was unlucky with my purchases and I just happened to get two turntables that were defective.
-Many people do seem to have good experiences with their suitcase players.
-If you do decide to take a chance and buy one, make sure you test it thoroughly during the return window.
-If it's a gift, make sure to provide the gift receipt to the recipient.
+Maybe I was unlucky with my purchases, and I just happened to get two defective turntables.
+Many people seem to have good experiences with their suitcase players.
+If you decide to take a chance and buy one, make sure you test it thoroughly during the return window.
+If it's a gift, give a gift receipt to the recipient.
 That way, if there are issues, the record player can be returned.
 If you don't want to take a chance on a cheap record player, be prepared to pay quite a bit more.

 The Audio-Technica brand is frequently recommended as a good beginner turntable.
-The Audio-Technica AT-LP60X-GM retails for $99, but it doesn't come with speakers, so it will cost at least $150.
+The Audio-Technica AT-LP60X-GM retails for $99, but it doesn't come with speakers, so its true cost is higher.
 If you want Bluetooth capability, the Audio-Technica AT-LP60XBT-WH Fully Automatic Bluetooth Belt-Drive Stereo Turntable retails for $149.
-Again, it doesn't come with speakers, but since it has Bluetooth capabilities, there are a wide range of speakers to choose from.
+Again, it doesn't come with speakers, but since it has Bluetooth capabilities, there is a wide range of speakers to choose from.
+I bought two of these record players with Bluetooth speakers, and all the records we have that skipped on the suitcase players work perfectly.

 TOP 5 Reasons NOT to Buy a Crosley!